Unholy Battle

 1. Allow shark to charge

-severely limit the shark's abilities.
+2. Swipe shark in the face (a strike to the eye would severely limit the shark's abilities.
 Great whites with hampered eyesight do not last very long in the wild.
 Furthermore, a shark's snout is highly sensitive)

 3. Grapple onto shark